 There are various times when it is useful to be able to compare the data in two or more separate records from the same table.
 For example when you have imported a change to a record, you should make a copy of it before you run your import which you can then use to compare with the same record after the import.

-To make a copy before your import, you can either copy the data Java Client and paste it into a spreadsheet, or run a sql query of the form:
+To make a copy before your import, run a sql query of the form:

 select * from table where keyfield = ‘NameOfRecord’

 A good practice is to put the data you capture into a worksheet of the file containing the source for your import.
 Name the tab something along the lines of “pre-import data”.

 Once you have run your import, you can use the same method to capture the data once more, and paste it into the source file in a new worksheet called (for example) “post-import data”.

 Whatever else you do with this file, it now acts as a record of what change(s) you made, when (if you follow my file-naming convention), and the state of the data before and after the import.

 I use two different ways of comparing data, depending upon its volume.